ZuinigeRijder/SolisCloud2PVOutput/README.md

 * only between 5 and 23 hour data is fetched from SolisCloud and copied to PVOutput
 * Each new day the totalWatthour starts with 0
 * Because the resolution of the SolisCloud totalWatt is in 100 Watt, a higher resolution totalWatt is computed with current Watt
-* if you have more than 1 station/inverter or a 3 phase inverter, you need to adapt the script
+* if you have more than 1 station/inverter, more than 4 strings or a 3 phase inverter, you need to adapt the script

 ## SolisCloud
 [SolisCloud](https://www.soliscloud.com/) is the next generation Portal for Solis branded PV systems from Ginlong.